 UX metrics are quantifiable, measurable and reliable data points that evaluate the effectiveness of your UX strategy.
 They can be aligned to your marketing metrics as well as compared against an ROI to calculate financial feasibility and scale profits accordingly.

-UX metrics lie under three broad categories-
+UI UX metrics lie under three broad categories-

 1. Usability Metrics or Descriptive Metrics

 As I pointed out earlier, usability is just the tip of the UX iceberg.

 Usability metrics focus on the ease of task or event completion by users.
 It includes commonly tracked metrics like time on task, navigation vs. search, task success rate, ease-of-use rating, etc. Some advanced metrics may also include tracking of interaction pattern.

 2. Engagement Metrics or Perception Metrics

 Engagement metrics focus on the way users interact with a site, app or software.
 Apart from the time per interaction, it also focuses on event streams, page views, scrolling, and most importantly, the attitude of the interaction.